dfelinto/blender-manual/manual/addons/import_export/mesh_ply.rst

 Use the operator to import ASCII or binary PLY-files, you can select multiple files at once.
-For exporting, you can choose to enable or disable the modifiers during the export and you can choose which data you want to export (UV textures, vertex colors, ...).
+For exporting, you can choose to enable or disable the modifiers during the export and you can choose which data you want to export (UV textures, Color Attributes, ...).